Walking the World

 Since starting this mission in 2015, I’ve GPS-tracked 50,000 miles of walking in over 200 cities and dozens of countries, averaging 10-20 miles per day, which keeps me so healthy I’m functionally immortal (I’ll write another post on this).
 This project will permanently be a work-in-progress.

 I often get asked how to do this.
 No all-in-one app exists for this, so it’s extremely difficult.
-If you’re committed, here’s the system I use, however if you want to stay sane I highly recommend just using a fitness tracker like Strava synced to a tool like Citystrides or Wandrer.
+If you’re committed, below is the system I use, however if you’d like to stay sane I highly recommend just using a fitness tracker like Strava synced to a tool like Citystrides or Wandrer.

 • Install Arc (and maybe Arc Mini and Arc Recorder for backup) on your iPhone.
-The apps have a ML model that cleans and classifies the data.
+These apps have a ML model that classifies the data.
 Occasionally you’ll have to manually classify data the model can’t sort out.

-• Export the data in JSON format and use a Python script to parse it and strip out everything except walking.
-You can visualize the JSON data on this website.
+• Export the JSON data and use a Python script to parse it and strip out everything except walking.
+You can visualize the data on this website.

-• Finally, use Python scripts to consolidate everything, convert the data to GeoJSON, downsample it to reduce the file size, and upload it to Mapbox via their API as a dataset.
-Then it’s easy to convert the data to a tileset and visualize everything on a custom map.
+• Finally, write Python scripts to consolidate everything, convert the data to GeoJSON, downsample it to reduce file size, and upload it to Mapbox via their API as a dataset.
+Then convert the data to a tileset and visualize it on a custom map!

 I frequently get asked how different this map would look if I didn’t have my mission to walk every street.
 The answer is very different; humans naturally tend towards taking familiar routes, so a ‘normal’ map would just be straight lines between your most frequent destinations.
 That is why I’m the first person ever to do this: some people track their walking like this, and some people walk every street, however, I’m the first person ever to do both!